Chebrolu, Eluru district

-Chebrolu is a village in West Godavari district of the Indian state of Andhra Pradesh in Unguturu mandal of Eluru revenue division.
+Chebrolu is a village in Eluru district of the Indian state of Andhra Pradesh in Unguturu mandal of Eluru revenue division.
 The nearest town is Tadepalligudem.

 Demographics

 As of 2011's Census of India, Chebrolu village had a population of 14216, 6984 males and 7232 females.
 The average sex ratio of 1036 is higher than Andhra Pradesh state average of 993.
 There were 1440 children 0-6, 10.13% of total population of village.
 The Child Sex Ratio is 917, lower than theAndhra Pradesh average of 939.
 The literacy rate was 72.52% compared to 67.02% for Andhra Pradesh.

 Education

 There are 9 government primary schools, seven private primary schools, five government high schools, five private high schools, two government secondary schools, and two private secondary schools.